 Under the leadership of Atkinson Foundation and Sunlight Giving, the event included 80 representatives from other foundations, government agencies, nonprofit organizations, and corporate partners to network, share knowledge, and explore creative solutions.

-Through data collection, a survey of nonprofit leaders, and stories from community panelists, participants learned about the most urgent needs facing families in the area, where one in five people live in poverty and 50% of households are rent burdened.
+Through data collection, a survey of nonprofit leaders, and stories from community panelists, participants learned about the most urgent needs facing families in the area, where one in five people lives in poverty and 50% of households are rent burdened.
 North San Mateo County is highly diverse—38 languages are spoken and 40% of people are foreign born, including 13% non-citizens—underscoring the need for immigration and legal support, as well as employment and training services for workers.
 The County is also undergoing an acute shortage of childcare and preschool programs, and in the north part of the county nearly 4,000 additional after-school care spaces are needed, while 76% of the demand for infant spaces also goes unmet.
-At the same time, nearly 20,000 north San Mateo County residents are living without health insurance, making access to basic health, dental and mental health services desperately needed.
+At the same time, nearly 20,000 North San Mateo County residents are living without health insurance, making access to basic health, dental and mental health services desperately needed.

 As a next step, attendees have been invited to join an online group coordinated by Thrive to stay connected to the issues.
 Thrive is also hosting a series of related upcoming events including the Leadership Circle Luncheon with Magnify Community and monthly Thrive Action Group Meetings.
 Potential donors and members of the funder community were also encouraged to connect directly with Magnify Community to learn more about supporting targeted local need.